If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 While alcohol isn’t a healthy beverage, when it comes to choosing hard drinks on a diet, there are definitely diet-friendly liquors to pick.
 From drinking light beers to seeking out liquor and cocktails which fall at the low-calorie end of the spectrum, your choice of beverage can have a large bearing on your waistline.
 Mocktails might seem like an obvious alternative, but most mocktails are full of sugary ingredients.

-To help you stick to healthy-ish spirits, we’ve put together 17 of the lowest calorie liquors below.
-We’ve chosen the lowest calorie rum (both spiced and white), vodka, gin, whiskey and tequila on the market as well as one pre-mixed option.
+To help you stick to healthy-ish spirits, we’ve put together a list of the best lowest-calorie liquors below.
+We’ve chosen the lowest calorie rum, vodka, gin, whiskey and tequila on the market as well as some non-spirit options like beer, wine and champagne.
 Between versatile vodka, delicious gin and tropical rum, there’s sure to be an option for every taste.
 However, if you don’t mind which liquor you drink, stick to choices with a lower proof to save on calories.

 All of these liquors can be used in creating a range of delicious, low-calorie cocktails, which are perfect for chilling out on a sunny afternoon.
 Just be sure to choose low-calorie mixers, such as lime juice or soda water.